-BKM provided m/e/p design services for the Culinary Arts Center located on the campus of Prince Georges Community College.
-This new facility is tailored to provide a specialized environment for education in the culinary arts fields.
+BKM provided MEP design services for the Culinary Arts Center, a single-story building located on the campus of Prince Georges Community College tailored towards providing a specialized environment for education in the culinary arts fields.

-The Culinary Arts Center houses three commercial style instructional kitchens, classrooms, offices, dining areas, event spaces, and a 2,200-square-foot lobby with a commercial grade display kitchen.
+The Culinary Arts Center houses three commercial style instruction kitchens, classrooms, offices, dining areas, event spaces and a 2,200-square-foot lobby with a commercial grade display kitchen.
 The primary purpose of this building is to provide training for students and community members interested in the various culinary arts fields.
 Along with the instructional kitchens used primarily by the students, there is a community kitchen located in the center of the building.
 This area is equipped with residential type kitchen equipment and night classes will be provided to offer culinary training for people in the surrounding communities.

 Extensive mechanical and electrical systems were required for this building due to the large amount of kitchen spaces.
 A premium efficiency air cooled chiller serves as the primary source of cooling for the building, while a gas-fired condensing boiler meets the heating needs.
 Two rooftop air handling units condition and distribute air to VAV terminal units throughout the building.
 Both units were provided with economizer controls for energy conservation and the unit primarily serving the kitchen areas is equipped with an energy recovery wheel.
 This building contains eight (8) commercial style kitchen exhaust hoods to serve the instructional and display kitchen areas.
 Each hood is equipped with demand control ventilation for optimal energy performance.
 Four dedicated outside air (DOAS) rooftop units with heating and cooling coils serve the make-up air needs of the kitchens.
 Also present in the instructional kitchens and the community kitchen is a variable refrigerant flow (VRF) supplemental cooling system.
 This system helps overcome the excessive heat output of kitchen equipment and ensures that the spaces are cooled to 75 degrees even during the operation of the kitchen equipment.
 A sophisticated automatic temperature control system was installed to allow seamless operation and communication between the kitchen hoods, DOAS units, VRF systems, and the VAV terminal units.